413x5/mx-wcc24-rs/README.md

 ### *[Game Interface Contract](game-interface-contract/README.md)*

 A smart contract that serves as a unified interface for interacting with the other game contracts.
-It manages user resource deposits, character operations, and tool crafting while handling MultiESDT token transfers between contracts.
+It manages user resource deposits, character operations, tool crafting and game battles, by handling required MultiESDT token transfers between contracts.

 ## Common Modules